 We welcome volunteers of all ages and abilities.
 Please review the opportunities below and contact us if you would like to be a part of our mission.
 CORI background checks are run on all applicants 17 or older.

 Beverly Bootstraps has always been committed to feeding people in the community who need food assistance.
-Volunteers work with staff to provide support in procurement, preparation and distribution of food during days of operation.
+Volunteers work with staff to provide support in preparation of food during days of operation.

 Build Snack Bags

-Are you looking for ways to have your children give back?
-If so, your family or group can volunteer to purchase and prepare snack bags for children right here in your own community.
+Are you looking for ways to have your children or your group give back?
+If so, your family or group can volunteer to purchase and prepare snack bags at your home or office, then deliver them here and we’ll get them to children right here in your own community.

 Host a Drive

-Food, clothing or fund drives are a great way to help Beverly Bootstraps, complete your community service hours and have fun!
+Food, clothing, thrift or fund drives are a great way to help Beverly Bootstraps and have fun!

 Seasonal Group Opportunities

-We have various opportunities for groups to volunteer with our seasonal programs, such as Thanksgiving Food distribution, Adopt-A-Family Holiday Gift program and our Back-to-School Backpack program.
+We have various opportunities for groups to volunteer with our seasonal programs, such as Thanksgiving Food distribution, Winter Wishes Holiday Gifts, and our Back-to-School Backpack program.

 Host a Food Drive

-By hosting a clothing drive to benefit Beverly Bootstraps, you will be helping to supply the clothing needed to fill the racks of the Thrift Shop.
-Not only does the Thrift Shop provide low cost clothing and housewares to those in need in our community, but it is also open to every member of our community to enjoy a good bargain.
-Click here for our Clothing Drive poster for your event.
+Not only does the Thrift Shop provide low-cost clothing and housewares to those in need in our community, but it is also open to every member of our community to enjoy a good bargain.
+Click here for our Thrift Shop Drive poster for your event.

 Back-To-School Backpack Program